thedude0606/manusoptions/PROGRESS.md

 - Technical analysis implementation
 - Recommendation engine implementation
 - Batched minute data retrieval for 60 days
+- Dashboard integration with 60-day minute data retrieval

 ## Current Work in Progress

-- Testing and optimizing the 60-day minute data retrieval
+- Testing and optimizing the 60-day minute data retrieval in the dashboard
-- Integrating the batched data retrieval with the dashboard application
+- Enhancing error handling for multi-day data retrieval

 ## Known Issues or Challenges

 - Schwab API limitation: Only returns 1 day of minute data per request
 - Need to handle potential rate limiting when making multiple API requests
 - Need to ensure proper error handling for days with no market data
+- Large datasets may impact dashboard performance

 ## Next Steps